elchs/LetoDBf/Readme.txt

  To automate that, use bash script: 'leto.sh' in "bin" directory, it will start the server when it is again possible.
 It is about the time that must elapse before TCP/IP can release a closed connection and reuse its resources.
 This is known as TIME_WAIT state.

+ --> Look into letodbf.log, that server is up -- also further server related error goes here.
+ At same place, in 'letodbf_xx.log' error feedback of a specific connection may appear.
+ Both easily can be viewed with:  8.1.1 All OS console

       3.2  Run as Windows@ service